w-pay/sdk-wpay-jvm/README.md

 will either fail to compile or throw a `ClassNotFoundException` at runtime.

-The IDE `Gradle` [Run Configuration](https://www.jetbrains.com/help/idea/create-run-debug-configuration-gradle-tasks.html) should be used with the `--test` option in the `Arguments`.
+The IDE `Gradle` [Run Configuration](https://www.jetbrains.com/help/idea/create-run-debug-configuration-gradle-tasks.html) should be used with the `--tests` option in the `Arguments`.
 This will run the task allowing the test to be run in the IDE.

 #### Publishing a Open API implementation version